-Q6.4 The steam flow into a condenser is increased from 50% to 100% whilst the CCW inlet temperature and flowrate remain constant.
+The steam flow into a condenser is increased from 50% to 100% whilst the CCW inlet temperature and flowrate remain constant.
 Explain the changes you would expect and list the changes in table form.

-A condenser is designed to operate at a particular pressure, a pressure chosen to optimize turbine performance and feedwater cycle efficiency.
-Deviations from the design value of condenser pressure can create problems, as we will see later on.
-Such deviations can be caused by any of several reasons:
+A condenser is designed to operate at a particular pressure.
+This pressure is used to optimize the turbine performance.
+Deviations from the design value of condenser pressure can create problems as we will see later on.
+One of the first indications of change in the condenser performance is a change in condenser pressure for which there may be several reasons.